Phene (mythology): Sources

 Antoninus Liberalis, who recorded the tale, did not mention Phene's name, only the bird she transformed into, and simply referred to her as Periphas's wife.
 Her name comes from an earlier Roman writer, Ovid, who only mentions her in passing along with Periphas.
-Ovid calls her 'most just Phene'.
+Ovid describes her as 'most just Phene'.
+Aristotle claimed that phenai brought up the eagle's young.
+It is not clear who the earlier source is for this tale, but several elements in it (the wife, the direct punishment, the lack of a local aition) point to Boios rather than Nicander.